MarkLee131/bert_score/README.md

-v# Semantic-based Retriever for Security Patch Tracing
+# Semantic-based Retriever for Security Patch Tracing

 PatchFinder's Semantic-based Retriever is an innovative component designed specifically for linking CVE descriptions with their corresponding patches in code repositories.
 It stands as a key feature in the PatchFinder tool, enhancing the accuracy and efficiency of security patch tracing in open-source software.